 7 days a week.
 Attorney Tray Stephany.
 303.981.0594.

 COLORADO FELONY SENTENCING LAWYER IN DENVER / PRESUMPTIVE RANGE

 Conviction on a Colorado Felony brings a strong possibility of going to prison.
-This page presents the sentencing guidelines or what Denver Criminal Lawyers call the "presumptive range."
+This page presents the sentencing guidelines also referred to by Colorado criminal lawyers the "presumptive range."
 The presumptive range is the range that is presumed the convicted will spend in prison.
 However, if there are aggravating circumstances the maximum in the presumptive range could double.
 In some cases if a defendant is convicted then they have to do the midpoint (at least half) of the sentence in Colorado's Department of Corrections.
 In some cases there are mitigating circumstances that could, but rarely, have the offender sentenced below the presumptive minimum.
-In either case the goal is not to get convicted of a felony.
-But a defendant decides, after being fully advised of the consequences, takes a plea then the game switches to the appropriate sentence given the offenders unique circumstances.
-Your Colorado Criminal Defense Lawyer should work to devise a strategy to get the least amount of penalty possible.
-In some a Colorado Felony Lawyer could help obtain a prison alternative such as a community corrections program.
+The goal of The Law Office of Tray Stephany is not to be convicted of a felony.

 If convicted of a felony after July 1, 1993 the range is: